DFRLab/Dichotomies-of-Disinformation/README.md

 We have created and applied a new framework for disinformation classification.
 This framework is intended to be replicable and extensible, able to describe and compare widely disparate campaigns.
 This short paper proceeds in three parts: a presentation of definitions, an explanation of case selection and methodology, and a discussion of initial project observations and areas for further research.
 The project codebook itself is contained in Appendix A.

 ### Definition
-We define <i>disinformation</i> as “false or misleading information, spread with the intention to deceive.”
+We define <i>disinformation</i> as “false or misleading information, spread with the intention to deceive” (Nimmo 2018).
 This definition captures both falsehood and deception by means of decontextualization.
 This definition also emphasizes intentionality.
 Contrary to some competing definitions, we make no claims with relation to the purpose of the disinformation.

 We define <i>political disinformation</i> as “disinformation with a political or politically adjacent end.”
 This definition captures disinformation spread in the course of an election, protest, or military operation.
 It also captures the widespread phenomenon of political “clickbait” disseminated for personal financial gain.